cfranco1015/social_media_api/README.md

 For the CI/CD pipeline to operate, two GitHub environments will needed to be made: testing and production.
 Refer to the `build-deploy.yml` file to determine which secrets will need to be added for each environment via GitHub Actions.

 Create two PostgreSQL databases in pgAdmin 4, one for testing and the other for main production.
-In the `database.py` file, select which `SQLALCHEMY_DATABASE_URL` will passed into the SQLAlchemy engine object.
+Verify the ``` DATABASE_NAME``` set in the `.env` file reflects which database will be passed into the SQLAlchemy engine object.

 Once the above is complete, run the following in terminal under the ```app``` directory to start the server.